St-Jean

 767 KM to Santiago

 You’ll fall in love with the charming Basque town of Saint-Jean-Pied-de-Port the moment you arrive.
 Whitewashed walls, red timber-framed houses, and terracotta-tiled roofs create a postcard-perfect scene, all set against the stunning backdrop of the Pyrenees.
-The cobbled streets are alive with energy—pilgrims picking up last-minute supplies, locals chatting outside cafés, and shopkeepers arranging displays of regional cheeses and cured meats.
+The cobbled streets are alive with energy, locals chatting outside cafés, shopkeepers arranging displays of regional cheeses and cured meat and pilgrims picking up last-minute supplies.
 There’s a real frontier-town feel to the place

-I arrived in Saint-Jean by train from Bayonne, a truly special journey.
-The train station in Bayonne connects with major routes from Paris and across Spain, or you can take a bus from Biarritz Airport, about 30 minutes away.
+Arriving in Saint-Jean by train from Bayonne is a special journey.
+The train station in Bayonne connects with major routes from Paris and across Spain, or you can take a bus to the Bayonne train station from Biarritz Airport, about 30 minutes away.

 The train ride itself is magical.
-Standing on the platform, I felt like I was about to board the Hogwarts Express from Platform 9 ¾, surrounded by a motley crew of adventurers, all strangers yet about to share the experience of a lifetime.
+Standing on the platform, you feel like you are about to board the Hogwarts Express from Platform 9 ¾, surrounded by a motley crew of adventurers, all strangers yet about to share the experience of a lifetime.
 The train takes about an hour, slowly winding into the Pyrenees, offering breathtaking views—it’s the perfect way to arrive.

 If the train to Saint-Jean feels like the Hogwarts Express, then the Pilgrim’s Office is like Ollivanders Wand Shop—where your Camino journey truly begin.